Flipping money, or spending money on some sort of asset and then reselling it for profit, is one of the oldest side hustles in the books.

 If you’re the kind of person who is handy and knows how to renovate, flipping houses is another popular idea you can try.

 The downside to this flipping method is it requires more capital to get started since you have to buy a property.
 But, with the right renovations and market, flipping properties can be incredibly lucrative.

-If you’re looking to diversify your portfolio with an alternative asset class, you can always try flipping money by investing in shares of fine art.
+If you’re looking to diversify your portfolio with an alternative asset class, you can always try investing in shares of fine art.